 Characteristics of substances in coffee beans

 In 10-13% of the Lipid of the coffee bean, 90% is oil; the rest is wax.
-This ingredient creates the aroma and consistency of coffee; after processing, the remaining amount of Lipid is minimal and clings to the coffee grounds.
+This ingredient creates the aroma and consistency of coffee; after processing, the remaining amount of Lipids is minimal and clings to the coffee grounds.
 Use this residue for perfect skincare.

-The coffee bean’s minerals content accounts for 3-5%, mainly types such as Magnesium, Potassium, Nitrogen, Phosphorus, Chlorine, Iron, sulfur, etc. Delicious coffees often have very little mineral content because they affect the quality of the coffee.
+The coffee bean’s mineral content accounts for 3-5%, mainly types such as Magnesium, Potassium, Nitrogen, Phosphorus, Chlorine, Iron, sulfur, etc. Delicious coffees often have very little mineral content because they affect the quality of the coffee.
 Not suitable for the taste of coffee.

 Coffee processing methods

-This is a method where people will dry the whole coffee beans immediately after harvesting in the sun.
+This method is where people will dry the whole coffee beans immediately after harvesting in the sun.
 This method has the advantage that it is easy to do and does not take much effort.
 However, it has a massive disadvantage: it makes coffee beans take longer to dry and prone to mold from the inside.
 Especially when the weather is unfavorable and cannot be dried, it is easy to have a moldy phenomenon that leads to poor coffee quality.

 Because of the above disadvantages, people rarely process this method, especially for high-class coffee like Arabica.

 However, if dry processing is done correctly: a high percentage of ripe fruit, such as drying on a rig, at the right time and temperature, and avoiding mold, the coffee can taste better than other processing methods.

 This pre-processing method is used to ensure the best quality for high-quality coffees.
 The process will take more effort, but in return, the value of the finished coffee will be much higher.